arinze-edeh/arinze-edeh/README.md

 <div align="center">

-*Actively open to DevOps, Cloud Infrastructure, SRE, Platform Engineering, and IT Systems roles.*
+*Actively open to IT Support, Helpdesk, SysAdmin, DevOps, Cloud Infrastructure, and Platform Engineering roles.*
+*Available for remote work and open to relocation.*

 <br/>